orchetect/MIDIKit/Examples/macOS AppKit/EndpointMenus/README.md

 ## Key Features

 - The menus are updated in real-time if endpoints change in the system.
-  > In AppKit, this is accomplished somewhat imperatively by causing the menus to refresh/regenerate when the MIDI Manager receives a Core MIDI notification that endpoints have changed in the system.
+  > In AppKit, this is accomplished imperatively by refreshing the menus as a result of the MIDI Manager receiving a Core MIDI notification that endpoints have changed in the system.

 - The menus allow for a single endpoint to be selected, or None may be selected to disable the connection.
   > This is a common use case.
 However some use cases require the ability to select multiple endpoints.
 For a demonstration of how to implement that, see the EndpointLists example.